jnozzi/cocoadev.com/markdown/NSArrayBehindTheScenes.md

 And no, it is not a linked list.
 It's an array. ;-)

 *You can implement an array interface that uses a linked list as its backing store.
-However, General/CFArray's performance guarantees would not allow this.*
+However, CFArray's performance guarantees would not allow this.*

-General/CFArray would also be a really bad name for a linked list implementation.
+CFArray would also be a really bad name for a linked list implementation.

 ----